 If you have your college diploma, start by checking the admission average, prerequisite courses and additional requirements you need for your chosen uOttawa program by clicking on the drop down menus below.

 If you do not have your college diploma, but have completed at least two terms (one year) in the same college program and have the prerequisites for your chosen uOttawa program, you could qualify for admission.
-However, you must have a high school diploma, your college average must be 5% to 10% higher than indicated in the drop down menus and you cannot receive advanced standing (see step 5 below).
+However, you must have a high school diploma, your college average must be 5% to 10% higher than indicated in the drop down menus and you cannot receive transfer credits (see step 5 below).

 If you have completed less than one year of college, you might be admitted based on your high school grades.